Who We Are

 Hi, I’m Kiesha!
 I am the Northern Regional Coordinator at West Virginia Women Work.
 I am a West Virginia native and worked in healthcare prior to making the life-changing decision to enroll in the Step Up for Women Construction program in 2017.

-During the program, I found a passion for empowering and educating women.
+During the program, I discovered a passion for helping others build confidence and skills.
 I accepted the position as coordinator for the Step Up for Women Advanced Manufacturing Program and established our Bridgeport location.
 I hold a certification as a forklift trainer and am a LEAN On Me WV Facilitator.

 Nichole Stephenson Program Coordinator